-Citation with stable link: Philip A. Harland, 'The Fall of the temple of Artemis according to the Acts of John (NT Apocrypha 14),' Last modified January 29, 2006, http://philipharland.com/Blog/?p=62.
+Citation with stable link: Philip A. Harland, 'The Fall of the temple of Artemis according to the Acts of John (NT Apocrypha 14),' Ethnic Relations and Migration in the Ancient World, last modified February 11, 2023, https://philipharland.com/Blog/?p=62.

 Troels’ discussions of Greek temples being converted or rededicated for use by Christians (go here) got me thinking of the portrayal of “pagan” temples in the Apocrypha.
 Among the more exciting is the story told in the Acts of John (about which I have posted before in connection with bed-bugs).